MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 Yes.
 We calculate email hours based on how many emails you read and send (as well as the time at which they are read and sent).
 For more information, see [Email hours](../Use/MyA-Dashboard/MyA-DB-Emails.md).

-#### Focus hours
+#### Focus time

 ##### Q1.
-Do “Focus hours” exclude time that I block out for personal work on my calendar?
+Does “focus time” exclude time that I block out for personal work on my calendar?

-If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time can count as focus hours.
-For more information, see [Focus hours](../Use/MyA-Dashboard/MyA-DB-Focus-hours.md).
-To exclude focus hours, right-click the appointment and set Show As to “Out of Office."
+If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time can count as focus time.
+For more information, see [Focus](../Use/focus.md).
+To exclude focus hours, right-click the appointment and set **Show As** to **Out of Office**.

 ##### Q2.
-Can I change my settings to make "After Hours" more accurate?
+Can I change my settings to make time outside of work more accurate?

 Yes.
-You can change your time zone and your work hours in your [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
+You can change your time zone and your working hours in your [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).

 ##### Q3.
-Why do my Focus hours not seem correct?
+Why do my focus hours seem incorrect or inaccurate?

 Try the following to troubleshoot your focus-time totals:

 1. Verify that your work hours and time zone settings are correct.
 (See  [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).)
-2. For more information about focus hours, see [Focus hours](../Use/MyA-Dashboard/MyA-DB-Focus-hours.md).
+2. For more information about focus time, see [Focus](../Use/focus.md).

 ##### Q4.
 How do I tell MyAnalytics that I am on vacation?

-If you plan to go on vacation, create a calendar event that includes the days of your vacation and set its status to “Out of Office."
-This causes your focus hours and your meeting hours to both count as zero during your vacation.
+If you plan to go on vacation, create a calendar event that includes the days of your vacation and set its status to **Out of Office**.
+This causes your focus time and meeting hours to both count as zero during your vacation.

 ### Usage